Unreported World

 Unreported World is a British foreign affairs program made by ITN Productions and broadcast by Channel 4 in the United Kingdom, first broadcast on 8 September 2000.
-Over the course of its forty-two series, reporters have travelled to dangerous locations all over the world in an attempt to uncover stories usually ignored by global media outlets.
+Over the course of the program, reporters have travelled to dangerous locations all over the world in an attempt to uncover stories usually ignored by global media outlets.
 It is a critically acclaimed series on the lives of people in some of the fastest-changing areas of the world.